Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_management/guide.en-gb.md

 6. Click the `Order a Sectigo SSL certificate`{.action} button.
 7. In the new window that opens, select the domain or subdomain concerned using the dropdown menu, then click `Confirm`{.action} to be redirected to the purchase order for your Sectigo EV SSL certificate.

-Select the **Sectigo EV SSL certificate**, then continue with the order.
+In the order tunnel, select the **Sectigo EV** SSL certificate and proceed with the order.

-Fill in the information requested by **Sectigo** before you receive the Sectigo EV SSL certificate.
+Enter the information requested by **Sectigo** in step 2 of the order correctly.

 ![SSL EV form](/pages/assets/screens/website/order/ssl-ev-step-2.png){.thumbnail}